How Do Mushrooms Reproduce

 Typically, mushrooms are made up of the stem (rising from the host), the cap (which grows from the stem and spreads like an umbrella), and, also, the lamellae (or gills, that's just beneath the cap).

-Asexually, the gills, underneath the cap) are like the reproductive organs that extract and/or disperse the spores into the wind.
+Asexually, the gills, underneath the cap) are like the sexual reproduction where spores are produced.
+They extract and/or disperse the spores into the wind.
 They can also be spread naturally through other means too.

-Sexually, mushrooms can also reproduce with the fusion of two different hyphae (filaments that constitute the mycelium of mushrooms).
+Sexually, mushrooms can also reproduce with the fusion of two different filaments called hyphae (they constitute the mycelium of mushrooms).

-In the next section of this article, we'll discuss more on the sexual and asexually reproductive processes of mushrooms.
+In the next section of this article, we'll discuss more on the asexually and sexual reproductive processes of mushrooms.

 Mushroom Reproduction Cycle | Asexual vs Sexual

 As I mentioned earlier, fungi are unlike plants.
 They do not use seeds for their reproductive process.
-They're also non-vascular, but can reproduce asexually, sexually, or both.
+They're also non-vascular, but have a sexual reproduction capability.
+Mushrooms are capable of sexual reproduction asexually, sexually, or both.

 1. Asexual Reproduction